bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 I want to clarify: we're getting really into the weeds with weird niche, but interesting attacks, here.
 So, yeah, okay.
 The transaction hash is 32 bytes...
 I'm not going to try to re-explain this one even, but I was kind of following you.

 Sjors Provoost: 00:30:16

 Transaction height is 32 bytes.
 You put two of them next to each other, and now you have 64 bytes.

-Aaron van Wirdum:

-Yes.

-Sjors Provoost:

 So, what does that mean?
 Well, I think it was Sergio who...

 Aaron van Wirdum: 00:30:24

 Sergio Demian Lerner.

+Sjors Provoost:

-Sjors Provoost: ... who wrote a [blog post in 2017](https://bitslog.com/2018/06/09/leaf-node-weakness-in-bitcoin-merkle-tree-design/) explaining exactly what you can do to attack the user of an SPV wallet.
+... who wrote a [blog post in 2017](https://bitslog.com/2018/06/09/leaf-node-weakness-in-bitcoin-merkle-tree-design/) explaining exactly what you can do to attack the user of an SPV wallet.

 Aaron van Wirdum: 00:30:36